-Is a boating area which also is accessible from the mainland.
+This is a boating area that is also accessible from the mainland.
 Cozy cove with long shallow sandy beach.
 From the parking lot at Trosavigveien it is about a 15 minute walk on the marked path.
-Equipped with toilet, information, etc.
+Equipped with toilet and information boards.

 Located furthest out on the northern sea approach to Egersund, it is only accessible by boat.
 The island is covered with coniferous forest and surrounded by rocky shores and steep cliffs.
 Jetty, toilet, information board and mooring bolts.

-Is one of the most popular boating areas in Eigersund.
-The harbor is located in a short “fjord arm” with two smaller branches.
+Gyarhamn is one of the most popular boating areas in Eigersund.
+The harbour is located in a short “fjord arm” with two smaller branches.
 Alternates between steep hills and rocky shores surrounded by coniferous forests.
 Two mooring areas with piers and information.
 Mooring bolts and toilet.

 Æsand – Navarsanden

-Is a stretch of coast with four small but nice beaches.
+This is a stretch along the coast with four small lovely isolated beaches.
 Beaches are wedged between steep hills.
 They are shallow and consist of small pebbles.
 Mostly used in conjunction with boating.
 No facilities.

 Egersund Guest Marina

 Located in the inner harbour, has a service building with kiosk and outdoor dining.
 Toilets, laundry room, washing machine and drying room.
-The guest harbour is administered by Egersund Seilforening.
+The guest harbour is coordinated by Egersund Seilforening.